Friday, September 30, 2016

 Nor does it excuse getting drunk and screaming at his wife.

-One final, glaring, gaping hole in this and other stories about Jehovah’s Witnesses and shunning:
+There is one other, glaring, gaping hole in this and other stories about Jehovah’s Witnesses and shunning:

 There is no mention that the shunning is fixable.